 A. All available financial resources shall be evaluated before determining financial assistance eligibility.
 CHC will consider financial resources not only of the patient, but also of other persons having legal responsibility to provide for the patient (e.g., the parent of a minor child or a patient's spouse).
-The patient/guarantor may be required to provide information and verification of ineligibility for benefits available from insurance (i.e., individual and/or group coverage), Medicare, Medicaid, workers compensation, third-party liability (e.g., automobile accidents or personal injuries) and other programs.
-Patients with health spending accounts (HSAs), formerly known as medical spending accounts (MSAs), are considered to have insurance.
-The amount that the patient has on deposit in the HSA must be spent before the patient is to be considered eligible for financial assistance.
+The patient/guarantor shall be required to provide information and verification of ineligibility for benefits available from insurance (i.e., individual and/or group coverage), Medicare, Medicaid, workers, compensation, third-party liability (e.g., automobile accidents or personal injuries) and other programs.
+Patients with health spending accounts (HSAs), formerly known as medical spending accounts (MSAs), are considered to have insurance; the amount that the patient has on deposit in the HSA is to be considered insurance and not eligible for any discount.